Seibaah/SimulatorGame/README.md

 # Paleolithic

 •	2D pixel art, turn based survival game.
-Coded in C++ and SDL.
+Coded in C++ and SDL

-•	Implemented procedural terrain generation.
+•	Implemented procedural terrain generation

-•	Simple inventory and crafting system with UI.
+•	Simple inventory and crafting system with UI

-•	NPCs follow a decision tree to gather food and avoid starving.
+•	NPCs follow a decision tree to gather food and avoid starving

 The final project serves to demo some elements present in simulations, mainly procedural terrain generation, NPCs behavior and simulation loop.